Overview

 Data Store Configuration

 Data store connectors use scripts to map retrieved data to index fields.
+Configuration is written one line per entry in the format field=expression, and each line is evaluated as a single independent Groovy expression.

 Path Mapping